 - Is it is an emergency?
 Call 9-1-1 Or, get to the nearest hospital!

 Are there any possible Dangerous/Deadly Alcohol Detox Symptoms?

-The most dangerous and sometimes fatal alcohol withdrawal symptom, known as Delirium Tremens, occur in for three to five percent of people If you get this symptom, which is usually characterized by “the shakes” you need to get to the hospital immediately.
+The most dangerous and sometimes fatal alcohol withdrawal symptom, known as Delirium Tremens, occur in three to five percent of alcoholics.
+If you get this symptom, which is usually characterized by “the shakes” you need to get to the hospital immediately.
 It can lead to seizures and death.

 Is there a Timeline for Alcohol Detox (Withdrawal) Symptoms?

 Yes, there is also a timeline that gives specific symptoms that may (or may not) occur: at the National Library of Medicine (“NLM”).
 While this timeline is considered reasonably accurate, please remember that everyone is different.
 The following timeline is here so you’ll have a general idea of what could happen.